 Children's heart disease is the most common birth defect globally, and 90% of children born in developing countries have limited access to the care they need to lead normal, healthy lives.
 Labored breathing and lack of energy keep these children from attending school and just being kids.
 MEDRIX bridges this disconnect by sponsoring life-changing heart surgeries in Vietnam and supporting families awaiting surgery at Hue Central Hospital by providing food, transportation, and lodging.

 In remote areas of Vietnam, heart defects and deficiencies are especially devastating to children, who walk or bike to school.
 Their heart problems keep them from getting an education, making friends, and enjoying childhood.
-Adequate medical care is too expensive and distant for families living in remote villages.
-MEDRIX hopes to bring health and hope back to five Vietnamese families by sponsoring life-changing heart surgeries as well as providing resources to their family while they recuperate.
+Adequate medical care is too expensive and far away for families living in remote villages.
+MEDRIX hopes to bring health and hope back to Vietnamese families by sponsoring life-changing heart surgeries as well as providing resources to their family while they recuperate.

 Often the solution to children's heart defects are simple surgical corrections with very high success rates, but the financial burden is too much for rural Vietnamese families to bear.
 MEDRIX sponsors heart surgeries in entirety or supplements what families can't afford, as well as providing additional resources on an "as-needed" basis such as food, transportation, and lodging in Hue.
 Most children's heart defects are corrected with one surgery, and typical recovery time is just three weeks.